Lawmakers, LGBTQ groups divided over transgender military service

 Eric Fanning, who was the first openly gay Secretary of the Army after being appointed by President Obama in May 2016, said he takes a different approach on the idea of military readiness.

 "When I think about readiness, I don't just think about today, I think about the future," Fanning told CNN Wednesday evening.
 "Opening up service to people who have been previously denied helps our readiness, certainly in the long term.
-It allows us recruit from a bigger pool of people, and it ensures that our military reflects the society that it protects."
+It allows us to recruit from a bigger pool of people, and it ensures that our military reflects the society that it protects."

 "And it lives up to the very values that our military is defending: freedom, opportunity, equality," Fanning added.